defanor/parcomb/README.md

 The following changes were made:

 1. `String` was replaced with `List γ` in order to make it more general
-2. `many` is implemented using `Vect` now, which is not that nice;
+2. `many` is implemented with an upper bound argument, which is not that nice
-   probably it'll be better to use colists everywhere.